sahara581/site/README.md

 While I usually make games in Unity, I tried to see how well I could make games in HTML.
 I never thought I could make a good game, and in fact, I couldn't.
 Instead, with the support of my friends, I succeeded in making the worst game I had ever made.
-Instead, with the support of my friends, I succeeded in making the worst game in my history.
 #### Operate
 Tap the right half of the screen : Acceleration
 Tap the left half of the screen : Jump